The $2.5 million reconstruction of North Square resulted in many improvements, including:

 This is the first City-led permanent public art project since 2015.
 Public Works allocated $200,000 from the North Square reconstruction budget toward this project.
+North Square also received a 2020 Preservation Achievement Award by the Boston Preservation Alliance.
 You can learn more about the North Square Stories public art project online.

 This permanent public artwork is made up of four sculptures.
 These sculptures create a convenient, informative, and welcoming space.
 The artwork itself honors North Square's history.
 It also creates a community gathering place and tourist destination.